saymondamasio/spacetraveling/README.md

 ## 👨🏻‍💻 About the project

-- <p style="color: red;">Project created in Rocketseat's Ignite course, using the JAMStack concept, a frontend without the need for a backendp>
+- <p style="color: red;">Project created in Rocketseat's Ignite course, using the JAMStack concept, a frontend without the need for a backend. </p>
--

 ## 🚀 Technologies

 Technologies that I used to develop this web client